solo-io/gloo/docs/content/guides/security/rate_limiting/envoy/_index.md

 {{< /highlight >}}

 {{% notice warning %}}
-You may need to make additional configuration changes to Gloo in order for the `remote_address` value to be the real client IP address, and not an address that is internal to the Kubernetes cluster, or that is from a cloud load balancer.
+You may need to make additional configuration changes to Gloo Edge in order for the `remote_address` value to be the real client IP address, and not an address that is internal to the Kubernetes cluster, or that is from a cloud load balancer.
 To address these, check out the advanced use case below.
 {{% /notice %}}